 Fracture, including pathological and stress fractures.

 Sickle cell vaso-occlusive pain crises

 With aggressive early treatment, the prognosis of acute osteomyelitis is good.
 However, there is a possibility that the infection could recur years after successful treatment if there is new trauma to the same area or if host immunity is compromised.
 In adults, the recurrence rate of chronic osteomyelitis is about 30% at 12 months, but in cases involving P. aeruginosa, the recurrence rate may be as high as 50%.
 Cases involving prosthetic devices are more difficult to treat, causing increased morbidity due to the need for more surgical procedures and extended antibiotic courses required for treatment.
-Various measures used to prevent postoperative infections include good preoperative preparation where possible and use of surgical rooms with laminar airflow.
+Various measures used to prevent postoperative infections include good preoperative preparation where possible and the use of surgical rooms with laminar airflow.
 Recommended also is the use of prophylactic preoperative antibiotic treatment administered parenterally 30 minutes before skin incision with first-generation (cefazolin) or second-generation cephalosporins (cefuroxime).
-All these measures have been shown to decrease the rate of postoperative infections to 0.5% to 2%, thereby improving patient outcomes.
+All these measures have been shown to decrease the rate of postoperative infections from 0.5% to 2%, thereby improving patient outcomes.

 Early treatment, including antibiotic therapy, is necessary to prevent the development of complications.
 Some complications which may arise with untreated or inadequately treated osteomyelitis are: